Fishbrain reaps benefit of shift to digital sales during COVID-19

 Article Media Click images to enlarge +

-The shift towards e-commerce has been accelerated by the COVID-19 pandemic, which has seen bricks-and-mortar retailers across the globe forced to shut up shop.
+A major shift towards e-commerce has been a direct result of the COVID-19 pandemic which has seen bricks and mortar retailers across the globe forced to shut up shop.

-One company that has experienced the benefit of the shift is Fishbrain, described as the world’s largest social network for anglers, which has revealed that sales via its app and website have surged since mid-March.
+One company that has experienced the benefit of the significant upsurge is Fishbrain, described as the world’s largest social network for anglers, which has revealed a surge in sales within its in-app and website since mid-March.

 Data reveals that the state of Texas has witnessed a 335% increase in Fishbrain Shop users and a 300% rise in revenue.
 Meanwhile, Florida and New York has seen the greatest rises in sales of 650% and 840% respectively.

 Fishbrain CEO and co-founder, Johan Attby, said: “This is of course a hugely concerning period for everyone, but the increased popularity of Fishbrain Shop data should come as a welcome boost for the fishing sector.